Career Navigation: A Closer Look at the Applicant Tracking System

 Because of this, when it comes to career materials, the goal for candidates is: fit the mold of what a position requires.
 Once you are able to make it past the automated system, you have a chance to show employers who you are and what sets you apart.

-To prepare you for your next faceoff with an ATS and give you more perspective on how it affects your career, we have mocked up our own version below.
+To prepare you for your next faceoff with an ATS and give you more perspective on how it affects your career, we mocked up our own version.
 This sample ATS should give you a better idea of what employers see on the backend, clarify different features and what they mean for your application, and teach you how to tailor your materials to reach the top of the pile.

-A closer look at the ATS
+A closer look: ATS features

 This is a sample diagram of an applicant tracking system to illustrate what recruiters see on the backend and how applicants should be proactive.

-A sample recruiter-view for an ATS.
 Click the diagram to zoom in.

 This is a diagram of a sample resume for a candidate listed in the ATS sample above.
 The diagram illustrates why the resume got the score it did on an ATS.

-Tips and action items to “beat” an ATS
+Tips to “beat” the ATS

-• Work with the system, not against it.
+Work with the system, not against it

 ATS software parses information based on heading keywords, but any text presented in text boxes, columns, and tables is often scrambled or omitted.
 Colored text and images can also cause the software to skip sections of information.
 Because of this, for any online submissions, the goal is a very straightforward format with strong content.